exd02/CSS_RespawnKiller/README.md

 <section>
     <h2>Usage</h2>
     <p>All the maps that doesn't have a config start by default with <code>css_autodetectrespawnkill 1</code> and <code>css_setmaprespawntime 0</code>.
 If you change the values you will write to a .json in <code>/csgo/cfg/RespawnKiller/MapSettings/{MapName}.json</code> with your config value.
-These values will be executed every time you enter this map.</p>
+These values will be executed every time this map is loaded.</p>
 </section>

 <section>